SOUTH AUSTRALIAN NON-GOVERNMENT SCHOOLS SECRETARIAT

 Ethnic Schools Board Grant Application Database (South Australia)

 The Ethnic Schools Board (ESB) is located in the Non-Government Schools Secretariat (NGSS).
 The role of the Board is to provide ongoing advice to the South Australian Minister for Education and Children's Services on all current and emerging issues concerning ethnic schools.
-This includes assisting communities with the establishment of new ethnic schools, registration and funding of ethnic schools, accreditation of ethnic school teachers and reporting of student achievements in ethnic schools to government and maintain schools.
-In performing its function, the ESB collects enrolment and school data for registered ethnic schools in South Australia as part of the grant application and funding allocation process.
+This includes assisting communities with the establishment of new ethnic schools, registration and funding of ethnic schools, accreditation of ethnic school teachers and reporting of student achievements in ethnic schools to government and mainstream schools.
+In performing its function, the ESB collects enrolment and school data from registered ethnic schools in South Australia as part of the grant application and funding allocation process.

 Enrolment data by year level and gender are collected twice annually, in March and August, as part of the first and second semester per capita grant payments.
 For over and above per capita funding, ethnic school authorities can also apply for Needs Based funding grants that are considered by the ESB in the first semester.